-This method is suitable for making small numbers of deposits, and you do not need any knowledge of XML to use it.
+The web deposit form is suitable for making small numbers of deposits, and you do not need any knowledge of XML to use it.
 You can use this form to deposit metadata for journals, books, conference proceedings, reports, and dissertations.
-You can also upload NLM or JATS-formatted XML to this form.
+You can also upload NLM or JATS-formatted XML using this form.

-Select the type of content you want to register: journal, book, conference proceedings, report, dissertation, or NLM file
+Select the type of content you want to register: journal, book, conference proceedings, report or dissertation.

-Journals: deposit a journal-level DOI only or DOIs for each article within a given issue.
-Only one issue can be deposited at a time.
+a) Journals: you can deposit a journal-level DOI only or DOIs for each article within a given issue.

-Books: register both book- and chapter-level information.
+b) Books: you can register both book- and chapter-level information.
 Select Submit Book DOI to deposit a title-level DOI, or select Add Chapters to enter metadata for chapters attached to the book being registered.
 For series and sets, only one volume can be registered at a time.

-When you’ve completed step 4, your submission is added to our submission queue.
-When we have processed your file we’ll send you a log via email (to the address you gave us in step 4 above).
+When you’ve completed step 6, your submission is added to our submission queue.
+When we’ve processed your file we’ll send you a log via email (to the address you gave us in step 4 above).
 You must review this log to make sure your content was registered successfully.
 Learn more about error and warning messages.

 We also send you a copy of the XML that has been generated by the web deposit form.
 This XML is just for your records - you don’t need to do anything with it.
 If changes or corrections need to be made to your metadata record, you can edit and submit the XML instead of re-entering your metadata into the form.
 If you do edit the XML, be sure to increment the value in the <timestamp> field to ensure a successful update.